sch3fr/StudyDump/README.md

 I tried handling expectaition in the CT1.
 I found a simple yet elegant solution for one of the problems I faced today.
 The best kind of solutions.
 ## 14-AUG-21
 Started a new xamarin project in this repo.
 Just to get myself comfortable with xamarin.
 We'll see how it goes.
+## 15-AUG-21
+Today I found great Xamarin explanation youtube series.
+I'm really stoked that after an hour I'm much more familiar with xamarin forms than I've been ever since I started poking around with it in June.